-The program consists of nine 1.5 hour group therapy sessions at Geneva Centre for Autism.
-Parent and adolescent group sessions are run at the same time, however, the two groups meet separately.
-Adolescent sessions are made up of approximately 5 teens at a time, a therapist and a graduate student facilitator.
-Parent sessions also include a therapist and graduate student facilitator; one or both parents may participate.
+The program consistsed of nine 1.5 hour group therapy sessions at Geneva Centre for Autism.
+Parent and adolescent group sessions were run at the same time, however, the two groups met separately.
+Adolescent sessions were made up of approximately 5 teens at a time, a therapist and a graduate student facilitator.
+Parent sessions also included a therapist and graduate student facilitator; one or both parents participated.

-During each of the 1.5 hour sessions, adolescents will learn a number of breathing meditations, mindfulness exercises and yoga.
-Parent sessions consist of breathing meditations, mindfulness exercises and yoga.
-Between sessions, adolescents and parents are to practice the skills they’ve learned from the previous week on a daily basis.
+During each of the 1.5 hour sessions, adolescents learned a number of breathing meditations, mindfulness exercises and yoga.
+Parent sessions consisted of breathing meditations, mindfulness exercises and yoga.
+Between sessions, adolescents and parents practiced the skills they’ve learned from the previous week on a daily basis.

-Prior to the start of mindfulness training, participants will come to Geneva Centre on four separate occasions to complete screening and baseline research assessments.
-During the course of the training, both parents and adolescents will be asked to complete a short online survey at the beginning of each week.
-After completing the training, each family will complete two additional research assessments: one immediately following the end of the program, and one 10 weeks later.
+Prior to the start of mindfulness training, participants came to Geneva Centre on four separate occasions to complete screening and baseline research assessments.
+During the course of the training, both parents and adolescents were asked to complete a short online survey at the beginning of each week.
+After the program, each family completed two additional research assessments: one immediately following the end of the program, and one 10 weeks later.

-Participating families may get personal benefit in the form of more positive family interactions, less conflict, reduction in problem behaviours, and reduction in stress.
-Adolescents will also receive a $20 gift card as a thank you for their time spent completing questionnaires in connection with this study at the end of the project.
+Families who participated received personal benefit in the form of more positive family interactions, less conflict, reduction in problem behaviours, and reduction in stress.
+Adolescents received a $20 gift card as a thank you for their time spent completing questionnaires in connection with this study at the end of the project.

-Adolescents between 13-22 years of age with a previous diagnosis of high-functioning ASD may participate along with one or both of their parents.
-Potential participants must have at least average intellectual functioning and verbal skills.
-Participants must be able to participate in a group setting with other adolescents with ASD and their parents.
+Adolescents between 13-22 years of age with a previous diagnosis of high-functioning ASD participated along with one or both of their parents.
+Participants had at least average intellectual functioning and verbal skills.
+Participants was able to participate in a group setting with other adolescents with ASD and their parents.

 What will we do with our research findings?